PoXel6/PoXel6/README.md

 Fascinated by technology.

-scared of so called women (known as females, idk)
+Scared of so called women (known as females, idk)
 ## Stats 📊